Staying Sober Through a Manic Episode

 When I am in a manic episode, alcohol is used to take the edge off my horrible agitation and to push myself into different mindsets.
 I gamble to lose my head or just become someone else for a while.
 I don't think past the first sip, and as long as I have drink, I just keep going until it's gone.

-You May Also Like:Seeking Help for Bipolar Disorder
+You May Also Like:Parenting a Child With Bipolar

 Related Search Topics (Ads):